 This course focuses on advanced molecular biology as it applies to the human genome and human diseases.
-The course will build from concepts learned in BCHM 218, and will extend to current literature and review articles.
+The course will build from concepts learned in BCHM 218 and BCHM 313 and will extend to current literature and review articles.
 Topics that will be covered include:Genome variation (SNPs, copy number), evolution, Genome wide association studies (GWAS), Haplotypes, Next Generation Sequencing, Precision Medicine, Direct to consumer genetic testing, microRNAs, Genome editing (CRISPR/Cas9), epigenetics, Chromatin regulation, stem cells, cancer stem cells.
-Also, a series of student-led, group presentations on recent articles related to each topic will be interspersed throughout the term.
+Also, a series of skills based assignments related to various topics will be interspersed throughout the term.

 Course Objectives: Learning objectives for BCHM 411/811 include gaining the ability to:

 Understand the physical and functional properties of the human genome